JRHB314/UnityWorkshop/Part_1_Walk_Animation.md

 There are now thin white lines indicating where the cuts have been made.<br>
 Hit `Apply` in the top right and then close the Sprite Editor window.<br>
 <br>
+In Project view, click the small arrow on the right of the spritesheet.
+It should open up the individual sprites contained.
+If the images appear cut off, you may have entered in the wrong number of rows or columns, or your spritesheet may not be the correct size for this workshop.

+### Creating Animations